laptopDragoness27/brainstormbottle/README.md

 -be able to easily remove items that you added to your list [COMPLETE]

--be able to undo any action you perform
+-be able to undo any action you perform [COMPLETE]

+-be able to edit items in the list after you made them [COMPLETE]

 -look nice